indiah444/Woke-Content-Detector-Analysis/extract/README.md

 ## Overview

 This folder is responsible for extracting the various datasets associated with this project.
-The datasets currently originate from both Google Sheets and Kaggle.
+The datasets currently originate from Google Sheets, Kaggle, and the RAWG API.

 ## Setup